adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 Adding authentication to an Azure Mobile Apps backend is made easier because Azure Mobile Apps adds authentication using the default ASP.NET identity framework.
-However, you must add the authentication initialization code to your `Startup.MobileApp.cs` file:
+However, you should add the authentication initialization code to your `Startup.MobileApp.cs` file:

 ```csharp